Radiologic Technology, A.A.S. - SUNY Niagara

 FAQ

 New, transfer, and returning students should apply through the standard Admissions Application listed on the homepage.
 The application submission window opens on the first day of fall classes at 8:00 AM every year.
-This program is first-come, first-served based on available space, so do not wait to apply.
-In the upper right corner of the homepage, there is an “Apply Now” button.
+The application window will remain open until January 4th, 2027 at 5pm.
+Applications submitted after this deadline will not be considered for admission for the current academic year.
 Please note: Transcripts from high school and any colleges attended are required for submission.

 Current students (actively enrolled in classes without a break in attendance) must complete the Change of Major Application to Radiologic Technology for the Fall term in Banner Web.
 The application submission window opens on the first day of fall classes at 8:00 AM every year.
-This program is first-come, first-served based on available space, so do not wait to apply.
+The application window will remain open until January 4th, 2027 at 5pm.
+Applications submitted after this deadline will not be considered for admission for the current academic year.

 Yes, a few science and math subjects are required.
 There are three high school-level requirements: